 Adjusting your style of communication when a patient is angry

-Once we recognise our patient is angry, we can adjust our style of communication to try and defuse their anger or at least prevent them from becoming more angry.
+Once we recognise our patient is angry, we can adjust our style of communication to try and defuse their anger or at least prevent them from becoming angrier.

 - Speak slowly and clearly

-- Do not raise the volume of your voice if your patient is shouting
+- Do not raise the volume of your voice if the patient is shouting

-- An example If seated would be: uncross your arms and legs with both feet on the floor
+- An example, if seated, might be uncrossing your arms and legs with both feet on the floor.

-- Sitting back in chair can help slightly (though taking care not to appear like you don’t care) so to appear less threatening and relaxed
+- Sitting back in the chair can help slightly (though taking care not to appear like you don’t care) to avoid appearing confrontational.

-At this stage, pointing out to the patient how they come across can be helpful:
+At this stage, pointing out to the patient that they appear upset/angry can be helpful:

-- E.g. ‘You’re looking very upset by all of this’.
+- An example might be: ‘You’re looking very upset by all of this’

-- Sometimes hearing this back can enable to patient or relative to recognise their emotion and start to process it.
+- Sometimes hearing this back can enable the patient or relative to recognise their emotion and start to process it.

-- They may correct you ‘No, i’m actually just frustrated’ (then you can adjust to deal with the other emotion)
+- They may correct you: ‘No, I’m actually just frustrated’ (you can then adapt to deal with the other emotion).

-- They may agree ‘absolutely’ or ‘of course I am!’
-(You have confirmed the emotion!)
+- They may agree ‘absolutely’ or ‘of course I am!’ (you have then confirmed the emotion).

 Try to understand why they are angry

-Often there are other emotions behind the anger for example frustration, or more commonly fear – as people are often afraid when they become unwell.
+Often there are other emotions behind the anger for example frustration, or more commonly fear.

 Ask open questions to identify the focus of why they are angry: